elliot-huffman/ARF-Converter/README.md

 ===========

 Bach ARF file converter.
-Documentation is in the Auto Convert.bat file.
-Just look at the REMs.
+Documentation will be available in the wiki.

-REMs are comments in *.bat files
+Comments will be located in the script file for ease of understanding.

 These scripts require the nbrplayer to convert the files.
 You can grab it from here:http://www.webex.com/play-webex-recording.html

 Make sure that you download the ARF version!!!

+The python script is written with Python 3.

 Now for the legal stuff...